 Static pile analyses were conducted to estimate the ultimate driving resistance that a 12-inch steel H-pile would experience during the installation process.
-Drivability analyses were performed at End Bents 1 and 2 where the overburden is about 70 and 74 feet, respectively.
+Drivability analyses were performed at End Bents 1 and 2 where the overburden is about 26 and 29 feet deep, respectively.
 The analyses were performed using guidelines presented in the FHWA "Soils and Foundations Workshop Manual".

-The soil column contributing to driving resistance at End Bents 1 and 2 includes existing embankment material and foundation soils down to bedrock.
+The soil column contributing to driving resistance at the end bents includes existing embankment material and foundation soils below the proposed pile cap down to bedrock.
 The results of FHWA research and other literature regarding pile installation indicate that significant reductions in skin resistances occur during pile driving, primarily due to the dynamics of the installation process.
 Soils are remolded and pore water pressures apparently increase, causing reductions in shear strengths.
 The driving resistances were estimated under the condition that no interruptions, and therefore no pile "set" characteristics would be experienced during the driving process.

 The drivability analyses were conducted using the GRLWEAP (Version 2014) computer program for steel H-piles driven to bedrock.
 To perform the drivability analyses, two situations were modeled.
-The first one involved determining the minimum hammer energy which would drive the H-piles to refusal on bedrock without excessive blows.
+The first one involved determining the minimum hammer energy needed to drive the H-piles to bedrock without excessive blows.
 This condition would show the minimum hammer energy necessary to drive the piles to bedrock.
 The second part of the analyses would determine what the maximum hammer energy needed to drive the piles to refusal, and without damage to the pile.
 The FHWA publication titled "Soils and Foundations Workshop Manual-Second Edition" defines a reasonable range of hammer blows to be between 30 and 144 blows per foot for a steel H-pile.
-The results of the drivability analyses indicate that a hammer with a minimum energy of about 33 foot-kips and a maximum energy of 66 foot-kips will be required to drive a 12x53 steel H-pile to practical refusal without encountering excessive blow counts or damaging the pile.
-Reduced fuel settings may be required to limit compressive stresses during driving if the same hammer is used on End Bent 1 and the interior piers.
+The results of the drivability analyses indicate that a hammer with a minimum energy of about 16 foot-kips and a maximum energy of 25 foot-kips will be required to drive a 12x53 steel H-pile to practical refusal without encountering excessive blow counts or damaging the pile.
+If piles are used at the interior piers then KYTC's minimum pile length criteria may control and the pile hammer energy may have to be adjusted.